maurorappa/noise/README.md

 # Noise: container to test the predictability of the binary execution

-This simple program continually compares the time after sleeping for a second and plot a dot if the absolute value of difference between two executions is greater that a treshold.
+This simple program continually compares the time after sleeping for a second and plot a dot if the absolute value of the difference between two executions is greater than a threshold.
-Every minute it changes the line, so you can see how often during a minute its execution did not happened periodically.
+Every minute it starts a new line, so you can see how often during a minute its execution did not happened periodically.

 ```